The facts about smoking

 - Tar (sticks in your lungs and can lead to lung cancer)

 Giving up can be tough.
 But it isn't impossible.
-There are a number of ways to quit, depending on your smoking habits.
+There are a number of ways to quit, depending on your smoking.
 If you would like more advice on giving up smoking, contact Camquit, Cambridgeshire’s stop smoking service.
 Camquit have a dedicated youth friendly stop smoking service and their advisors will be able to offer you free specialist advice and support.